fjebaker/blog/posts/2023.03.05.kerr-newman-circular-orbits/index.md

 ## Energy and ISCO

 Here we will use the [method outlined previously](posts/2022.05.09.plunging-photons/#determining_the_isco) for determining the ISCO, using the same minima finding method in the energy expression.
-We must note however that the energy and angular momentum are from the canonical four-momenta, which is modified under the influence of the electromagnetic potential as described in [Tursunov, Zdeněk, and Kološ (2016)](#fndef:tursovon)[^tursunov] for an external magnetic field, and [Carter (1968)](#fndef:carter)[^carter] for the general class of Kerr metrics.
+The energy and angular momentum are from the canonical four-momenta, which is modified under the influence of the electromagnetic potential, as described in [Tursunov, Zdeněk, and Kološ (2016)](#fndef:tursovon)[^tursunov] for an external magnetic field, and [Carter (1968)](#fndef:carter)[^carter] for the general class of Kerr metrics.

 Quickly re-deriving the canonical momenta from the Lagrangian